yaoshengxu/yaoshengxu.github.io/_pages/cv.md

   * Amazon.com.
 Intern.
   * Develop a Position Effect Model to estimate the causal effect of the positions of items displayed on search page, on the probability of purchases/clicks; a novel technique for de-biasing causal parameters in high dimensional models is applied to recover more accurate position effect; model implementation is designed for algorithmic improvement which works 5x faster than the open source algorithms (python(sklearn) and R(glm)); improve ranking efficiency and user experience

-RESEARCH INTERESTS AND SKILLS
+Research Interests and Skills
 ======
-* Queueing Model, Resource Allocations in Stochastic Networks, Stochastic Processes, High-dimensional Statistics, Causal Inference, Distributed computing(spark), Statistical Distance for Machine learning, Rein- forcement Learning, Stochastic Online Learning, Mathematical Programming, Statistical Computing, Model Selection and Regularization, Generalized Linear Model, Stochastic Fluid/Diffusion Models, Experimental Design
+* Queueing Model, Resource Allocations in Stochastic Networks, Stochastic Processes, High-dimensional Statistics, Causal Inference,
+* Distributed computing(spark), Statistical Distance for Machine learning, Reinforcement Learning, Mathematical Programming, Stochastic Fluid/Diffusion Models
 * Programming Language
   * Python
   * R